-During the scanning process, a first quality check-up in the preview window of the scanner software for each page is necessary.
-It should be proved if the scanned page is complete, if the colour mode chosen correctly or if the page put straight on the scanner.
-If there is realized a faulty scan the page have to be rescanned again.
+During the scanning process, a first quality check-up in the preview window of the scanner software for each page was necessary.
+It was proved if the scanned page was complete, if the colour mode was chosen correctly or if the page put straight on the scanner.
+If there was realized a faulty scan the page have to be rescanned again.

-After finishing the scanning process, or merging process (if necessary), the quality, the correct order, the resolution, the colour mode, the non-compression file format and a plausible file size of the scans have to be checked randomly.
+After finishing the scanning process, or merging process (if necessary), the quality, the correct order, the resolution, the colour mode, the non-compression file format and a plausible file size of the scans had to be checked randomly.